dolphindb/Tutorials_EN/python_api.md

 s.connect("localhost",8848)
 ```

-If you need to enter username and password:
+If you need to enter a username and password:

 ```
 s.connect("localhost",8848, YOUR_USERNAME, YOUR_PASSWORD)